Groom stands next to a wedding bar

 • One 750ml bottle of spirits = 30 standard shots (25ml each)

-And remember, always ask your alcohol suppliers if you can buy on a Sale or Return basis, meaning you can return any unopened bottles after your wedding (although, we’re rather partial to keeping any left-overs for future dinner parties and celebrations!).
+Top Tip: Always ask your alcohol suppliers if you can buy on a Sale or Return basis, meaning you can return any unopened bottles after your wedding (although, we’re rather partial to keeping any left-overs for future dinner parties and celebrations!).

 Sparkling Wine